Trump drops Europe tariff threats after reaching deal on Greenland framework

 "Tariff threats undermine transatlantic relations and risk a dangerous downward spiral," the eight countries warned.

-Ahead of Trump's announcement of a framework deal with NATO over Greenland, the president told the World Economic Forum on Wednesday that he "won't use force" to take over Greenland after he previously suggested that all options, including military action, were on the table.
+Ahead of Trump's announcement of a framework deal with NATO over Greenland, the president told the World Economic Forum in Switzerland Wednesday he "won't use force" to take over Greenland after he previously suggested that all options, including military action, were on the table.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE